vexip-ui/vexip-ui/docs/en-US/component/icon.md

 # Icon

-Vexip UI uses `@vexip-ui/icons` as the icon library, which is based on the free icons of [Font Awesome](https://fontawesome.com/) 6.x and encapsulates its svg into vue components.
+Vexip UI uses `@vexip-ui/icons` as the icon library, which is based on the free icons of [Font Awesome](https://fontawesome.com/) 6.x and encapsulates its SVG into Vue components.

 You can look up the icons directly on this [page](https://fontawesome.com/search?m=free) (they have always named the icons weird).

-Of course you can place any svg content directly under the Icon component slot.
+Of course you can place any SVG content directly under the Icon component slot.
 If you want to change internal icons of components, please refer to [Global Config](/en-US/guide/global-config#internal-icons).

 :::warning
 All built-in icons of Font Awesome are scaled by 0.85x by default in this library, the original icons are a bit large.